mehmetemreak/Obsidian-Vault-Repo/Cyber Securtity/Common Attacks and Safety/Backups.md

 Backups should be stored on at least **two** different storage mediums; for example: a cloud backup and a USB device.
 This can include a hard drive on your PC.

 **One** (or more) backups should be stored "off-site".
 Cloud services such as Google Drive are ideal for personal use in this regard.

+Personally, I'd recommend to store your low-weight or work data on [GitHub](https://github.com/)It's easy to use, encrypted (to some level, not sure)